Kolmogorov's Equations for Jump Markov Processes and their Applications to Control Problems: Introduction

-There are many applications of jump Markov processes, and one of them is the area of continuous-time jump Markov decision processes (CTJMDPs); see monographs \cite{GH, KR, PZ} dealing with this topic.
-One of the basic questions for CTJMDPs is how to define a policy and a stochastic process defined by a policy.
 The first publications on CTJMDPs \cite{Ho,Ka,Mi,Mi1,Ry} dealt either with stationary or Markov policies, that is, decisions depend either only on the current state or on the current state and time, and stochastic processes, which in these cases are jump Markov, were defined in these papers via solutions of Kolmogorov's forward equations.

 Feller's~\cite{Fel} results were used in some studies including \cite{GHL,GR} to define jump Markov processes for CTJMDPs with Polish state spaces.
-Since Feller~\cite{Fel} used the assumption that jump intensities are continuous in the time parameter, \cite{GHL,GR} and several other publications used the assumption that Markov policies could use only decisions continuous in the time parameter.
+Since Feller~\cite{Fel} used the assumption that jump intensities are continuous in the time parameter, \cite{GHL,GR} and several other publications used the assumption that Markov policies could use only decisions \emph{continuous} in the time parameter.

-Yushkevich~\cite{Yus, Yus1} introduced general non-Markovian policies and constructed the corresponding stochastic processes by using the Ionescu Tulcea theorem.
+\textbf{1.4.} Yushkevich~\cite{Yus, Yus1} introduced general non-Markovian policies and constructed the corresponding stochastic processes by using the Ionescu Tulcea theorem.
 Kitaev~\cite{Ki} described an equivalent construction of general policies by using Jacod's~\cite{Jac} results on dual predictable projections (also called compensators) of random measureas for multivariate point processes.
 Kitaev~\cite{Ki} also introduced an analog of Kolmogorov's forward equations for CTJMDPs controlled by general policies; see Lemma~\ref{l:GKE} below.

 In many cases, CTJMDPs can be reduced to discrete-time Markov decision processes (MDPs).
 One of such reduction schemes is based on the uniformization \cite{Se}.
-Another reduction scheme \cite{Fe1, Fe2} is based on the property of nonstationary Poisson distributions \cite{Fe}, which implies that for infinite-horizon problems it is possible to change decisions only at jump epochs.
+Another reduction scheme \cite{Fe1, Fe2} is based on the property of nonstationary exponential distributions \cite{Fe}, which implies that for infinite-horizon problems it is possible to change decisions only at jump epochs.
 The second reduction scheme works only when jump rates are greater than a positive number, as this always holds for problems with discounting because the discount rate can be interpreted as a jump rate.
 To deal with the situations, when jump rates can be close to 0 or equal to 0, Piunovskiy~\cite{Pi} introduced an additional artificial Poisson process, and Xin Guo and Zhang~\cite{GZ} recently addressed this issue in an elegant way by doubling the state space.